 When it comes to cleaner tones, the pickup defines itself above the crowd.
 While the Sledgehammer is a bit hot, rolling back on the volume cleans up far better than many of the hot humbuckers on the market that I’ve seen.
 Even on a dirty tone, dialing down the guitar’s volume pot can tweak it chimey cleans and up to a bit of grit on the way to full blown mayhem.
 I still think that even on a clean amp setting, the Sledgehammer can hit pretty hard (ha! a pun!).
 In split and parallel mode, I still like to take the volume pot down a little.

 While there is currently not a neck position Sledgehammer, I left a spare overwound P.A.F. style humbucker in the neck slot of the guitar.
 The Sledgehammer partners well, never overpowering that neck pickup.
 Going from bridge to neck is very smooth and transitions to the middle position are natural.
-As such, it gave me the impression that the Sledgehammer can be a good option for a gigging player that needs a lot out of one guitar.
+As such, it gives me the impression that the Sledgehammer can be a good option for a gigging player that needs a lot out of one guitar.

 Overall, I put the Mojotone Sledgehammer through it’s paces.
 It covers a lot of valuable sonic ground, making it a solid go-to option for many styles that can benefit from a high output humbucker.
 I’ve mentioned Vai a few times, as the Sledgehammer does seem to present me with a character that spans the blissful creamy sustain Passion and the articulate definition Warfare.

 Check out this Sledgehammer 7-string demo from YouTuber Alex Kazhdan:

 The Sledgehammer is good for hard rock, shred, prog rock, thrash, metal, punk, hardcore, alt rock, metalcore, fusion, and funk.